Discover Swiss Financial Secrets That Maximize Your Money!

 • Peer-to-peer payment in the application

-For withdrawals, you will get one free withdrawal per week in Switzerland.
+You will get one free withdrawal per week in Switzerland.
 Subsequent withdrawals will cost 1.90 CHF.
 If you withdraw money abroad, you will pay 4.90 CHF.

-However, you can withdraw only 1000 CHF per day and at most 10,000 CHF per month.
+However, you can withdraw only 1000 CHF per day and, at most, 10’000 CHF per month.
 This limit should be good per month, but it could be an issue daily.

 There is no limit on wire transfers.
 However, there is a limit on paying with a card, which you can configure between 500 CHF and 25,000 CHF.